racket/racket/racket/src/README.txt

     (which is a single C file that needs only system headers), then supply `CC_FOR_BUILD=<compiler>` as an argument to `make`.

+    For a `--prefix` build that is not a cross-compilation, this step also compiles ".zo" bytecode files for collections and packages, and it renders documentation; those prepared files are written in the build directory and moved into place by `make install`.
+For a build that does not use `--prefix` or is a cross compilation, building collections and packages is deferred to the `make install` step.

  4. Run `make install`.

     This step copies executables and libraries into place within the